Dairokuten Jinja (第六天神社)

 Dairokuten Jinja (第六天神社), situated along National Route 1 in the Jukkenzaka District of Chigasaki, Kanagawa Prefecture, is one of several Shinto shrines referred to as Dairokuten (written "第六天" or sometimes "大六天") shrines found in Eastern Japan, primarily along the border of Tokyo and Chiba Prefecture.
 They are nearly nonexistent in Western Japan.

 The founding date of Dairokuten Jinja remains unclear.
 The name of the shrine first appears in the Shinpen Sagami-no-kuni Fudokiko, a geographical guidebook of Sagami Province completed in 1841.
-It is believed the shrine was founded during the early Edo period.
-However, some sources suggest it may have been founded during the Kamakura period, as the area's name, Jukkenzaka, is mentioned in the Azuma Kagami, a historical chronicle covering events related to the Kamakura shogunate from 1180 to 1266.
+It is believed the shrine was founded during the early Edo period (1603-1868).
+However, some accounts suggest it may have been founded during the Kamakura period (1185-1333), as the area's name, Jukkenzaka, is mentioned in the Azuma Kagami, a historical chronicle covering events related to the Kamakura shogunate from 1180 to 1266.

 Dairokuten Jinja at night |